 Your sofas, lounge chairs, office chairs and dining chairs are in everyday use and are frequently being exposed to:

 The truth is when we are outside of our offices or homes, we’ll be sitting on the bus, MRT, coffee shops and other public areas and back on our office chairs and couches.

-So it becomes inevitable that we are accumulating dirt in our seats and sofas.
-Having Sally Steamer professionally maintain the cleanliness of your upholstery, it won’t just help you but also your family, friends, colleagues and clients.
-Our couch cleaning services are cost-effective that ensures you a dirt-free couch in your home or work.
+So it becomes inevitable that we are accumulating dirt in our chairs and sofas.
+Having Sally Steamer professionally maintain the cleanliness of your upholstery, it won’t only help you but also your family, friends, colleagues and clients.
+Our couch cleaning services are cost-effective that guarantees you a dirt-free couch in your home or work.